mvdb01/wrangling-genomics/_episodes/02-quality-control.md

 Now we can transfer our HTML files to our local computer using `scp`.

 ~~~
-$ scp dcuser@ec2-34-238-162-94.compute-1.amazonaws.com:~/dc_workshop/results/fastqc_untrimmed_reads/*.html ~/Desktop/fastqc_html
+$ scp YOUR-NETID@student-linux.tudelft.nl:~/dc_workshop/results/fastqc_untrimmed_reads/*.html ~/Desktop/fastqc_html
 ~~~
 {: .bash}

 As a reminder, the first part
-of the command `dcuser@ec2-34-238-162-94.compute-1.amazonaws.com` is the address for your remote computer.
-Make sure you replace everything after `dcuser@` with your instance number (the one you used to log in).
+of the command `YOUR-NETID@student-linux.tudelft.nl` is the address for the remote computer.
+Make sure you replace `YOUR-NETID` with your login credentials.

 The second part starts with a `:` and then gives the absolute path of the files you want to transfer from your remote computer.
 Don't